havoc-harsh/SIH_2024/README.md

 **Slightly better version in leftversion branch**

 # CryptTrail
-CryptTrail is a web platform enabling security officials to deanonymize P2P Web3 transactions using a pre-trained AI model that detects suspicious symptoms.
-This tool is designed to help prevent money laundering and the flow of black money by identifying illicit transaction patterns and flagging them for further investigation.
+CryptTrail is a web-based platform that assists security officials in deanonymizing peer-to-peer Web3 transactions using a pre-trained AI model to detect suspicious patterns.
+Designed to combat money laundering and illicit financial activity, it identifies and flags potentially unlawful transactions for further investigation.

 ## Table of Contents